Rescuers find four Australian surfers missing off Indonesian coast

-SYDNEY, Aug 15 (Reuters) - Four Australian surfers have been found alive after their boat went missing in bad weather off the east coast of Indonesia's Aceh province on Sunday, however at least one of three Indonesian crew members is believed to still be missing.
+SYDNEY, Aug 15 (Reuters) - Four Australian surfers have been found alive after their boat went missing in bad weather off the coast of Indonesia's Aceh province, however one of three Indonesian crew members is still missing, authorities said on Tuesday.

 The seven were aboard a 10-metre (30 foot) wooden vessel travelling from Nias Island to Aceh province's Banyak Islands when they were separated from a second vessel during bad weather around 6 p.m. on Sunday, according to Indonesia's national rescue agency.

+Indonesia's national rescue agency had dispatched a rescue team to the survivors location.

-All four surfers had been found safe, according to Nine News, citing the father of Elliot Foote, one of the missing.
-Separate video footage showed father Peter Foote reading a text from his son: “Hey Dad, Elliot here.
+Television footage showed Peter Foote, the father of one of the Australian surfers, reading a text from his son: "Hey Dad, Elliot here.
 I am alive, safe now, love you.
-Chat later.”
+Chat later."

-Unconfirmed reports said two of the Indonesia crew have also been found safe but one was still missing at sea.

-Indonesia's national rescue agency told Reuters it had dispatched a rescue team to the survivors location but did not confirm any information about those rescued.

 "It's been hard, but it's all good now," he told Sky News.
 "Can't wait to talk to him.
 Wow, what an adventure he's having, a story to tell.
 He's come out the other end well so it's all good."